 For comprehensive information on Amtrak sleeping accommodations, start here.

-• If you are new to Amtrak Long-distance trains, this page will give you a quick overview of what you can expect and links to put you in the right direction to get the info you need.
+- If you are new to Amtrak Long-distance trains, this page will give you a quick overview of what to expect and provide links to help you find the information you need.

-• This could be a great room for those who have mobility issues.
+- This room could be great for those who have mobility issues.

 Amtrak onboard experiences